nuprl/TypeWeaver/data/README.md

   * `top1k-untyped-with-typed-deps`
     * **42** packages that are untyped and all their dependencies are typed

+Each of the above datasets has a corresponding `-es6` dataset, where the packages have been migrated from CommonJS modules (which use `require` and `module.exports`) to ECMAScript 6 modules (which use `import` and `export`).
+This gives us a total of eight datasets.

-"Typed" means the package has type definitions in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.
+`typed` means the package has type definitions in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.